4.2 As A Mixed Number

 Visualizing the Conversion

 Imagine you have 4 whole pies and 2 slices of a pie that's been cut into 10 equal slices.
+In practice, simplifying this fraction, we see that 2/10 is equivalent to 1/5, representing one slice of a pie cut into 5 equal pieces.
 The 4 whole pies represent the whole number part.
-The 2 slices out of 10 represent the fractional part (2/10).
-Simplifying this fraction, we see that 2/10 is equivalent to 1/5, representing one slice of a pie cut into 5 equal pieces.
+Even so, the 2 slices out of 10 represent the fractional part (2/10).
 In total, you have 4 whole pies and 1/5 of a pie, which is represented by the mixed number 4 1/5.

 Converting Other Decimals to Mixed Numbers